gas metal arc welding

 air arc gougingCommon Welding Processes

 Different welding processes have different fume generation rates (FGR).
-Having a basic understanding of the welding processes and their relative fume generation rates is important in order to assess the risk of exposures to welding fumes and gases.
+Having a basic understanding of the welding processes and their relative fume generation rates is important in order to assess the risk of exposure to welding fumes and gases.
 An overview of common welding processes and their relative fume generation rates is provided below:

 Shielded Metal Arc Welding (SMAW, “stick welding”) is commonly used for mild steel, low alloy steel, and stainless steel welding.
 In SMAW, the electrode is held manually, and the electric arc flows between the electrode and the base metal.
 The electrode is covered with a flux material, which provides a shielding gas for the weld to help minimize impurities.
 The electrode is consumed in the process, and the filler metal contributes to the weld.
-SMAW can produce high levels of metal fume and fluoride exposure; however, SMAW is considered to have little potential for generating ozone, nitric oxide and nitrogen dioxide gases.
+SMAW can produce high levels of metal fume and fluoride exposure; however, SMAW is considered to have little potential for generating ozone, nitric oxide, and nitrogen dioxide gases.

 Gas Metal Arc Welding (GMAW) is also known as metal inert gas (MIG) welding.
 GMAW is typically used for most types of metal and is faster than SMAW.
 This process involves the flow of an electric arc between the base metal and a continuously spool-fed solid-core consumable electrode.
 Shielding gas is supplied externally, and the electrode has no flux coating or core.
 Although GMAW requires a higher electrical current than SMAW, GMAW produces fewer fumes since the electrode has no fluxing agents.
 However, due to the intense current levels, GMAW produces significant levels of ozone, nitrogen oxide, and nitrogen dioxide gases.